cmu-sei/vessel/README.md

       * Run `diffoscope --list-tools` for a full list.
 Also, the Dockerfile should install all of them.

 Note that it is much simpler to run Vessel in a Docker container, which already contains all these dependencies.
-See [Docker](#docker).
+See [Docker Setup](#docker).

+### Docker Setup

+Assuming you have Docker installed, run the following to build the vessel docker image.

+* `docker build -t vessel .`

 ## Running

+### In Local Environment
 The tool can be run locally like this:

 1. Make sure the environment is active: `poetry shell`